strawberry-graphql/strawberry/docs/integrations/fastapi.md

 ```

-Here we are returning a Query where the name is "Patrick", so we when requesting
+Here we are returning a Query where the name is "Patrick", so when we request
-the field name we'll return "Patrick" in this case.
+the field name we'll return "Patrick".

 ## process_result

-`process_result` allows to customize and/or process results before they are sent
+`process_result` allows you to customize and/or process results before they are sent
 to the clients.
-This can be useful logging errors or hiding them (for example to
+This can be useful for logging errors or hiding them (for example to
 hide internal exceptions).

-It needs to return an object of `GraphQLHTTPResponse` and accepts the request
+It needs to return a `GraphQLHTTPResponse` object and accepts the request
-and the execution results.
+and execution results.

 ```python
 from fastapi import Request